 Jax gave him a withering look.
 Trixie popped up with their food, steaming and sizzling, placing their plates in front of them.
 Aelhar's mouth watered as he inhaled the steamy goodness.

 Jax lifted his mug.
 "Here's to Telena's culinary wizardry."

 Aelhar lifted his mug, "Here, here!", and both took a long draw.

-"So, how is your brother and his family?"
+"How are your brother and his family?"

-"Yes, like nothing we have seen before."
+"Yes, like nothing we have seen."

 "Wait," said Aelhar.
 "This thing walks upright?"

 "Yes," resumed Levi.
 "It kills livestock, forest animals, and pets.
 They describe it as being seven feet tall on two legs, thick matted hair all over its body and a stench that smells of rotting flesh."

 Aelhar rubbed his chin.
 This was fantastic.
 Werewolves and malevolent fairy creatures were stories told to children to make them behave and stay indoors at night.